mtricht/gamesense-essentials/README.md

 ## Startup
 To run after boot, create a shortcut to gamesense-essentials inside the "Startup" folder.
 Follow this [tutorial](https://www.howtogeek.com/208224/how-to-add-programs-files-and-folders-to-system-startup-in-windows-8.1/) if you're having trouble.
 Only works with version 1.2.0.

+## macOS
+If you're not seeing any song information on your OLED screen, make sure that the app has the correct permissions.
+Go to `System Preferences -> Security & Privacy -> Accessibility` and add this application.
+Restart gamesense-essentials for it to work.